ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 If you know the name of the compute node where your job is running, you can ask SGE to summarize the GPU usage on that machine, including use from other jobs than yours.
-This can be done from one the login and development hosts, e.g.
+This can be done from one of the login and development hosts, e.g.

 ```sh